-The Mapping Partner shall identify the location and condition of culverts and other flow-control structures in the vicinity of the study site and evaluate their potential to affect flood elevations.
-Design calculations and reports for individual culverts and storm drainage master plans for larger drainage systems shall be obtained and reviewed by the Mapping Partner to understand design criteria and provide data for hydraulic calculations and hazard zone delineation.
+The Mapping Partner shall identify through the Discovery process the location and condition of culverts and other flow-control structures in the vicinity of the study site and evaluate their potential to affect flood elevations.
+Design calculations and reports for individual culverts and storm drainage master plans for larger drainage systems shall be requested of the communities and reviewed by the Mapping Partner to understand design criteria and provide data for hydraulic calculations and hazard zone delineation.